-The EEOC complaint process in Reston is different for federal workers and those in the private sector or other government positions, so it is important to follow procedures which may be specific to your place of employment.
-An EEOC attorney could assist you during the complaint process and in filing a lawsuit against your employer if necessary.
+The EEOC complaint process in Reston is different for federal workers and those in the private sector or other government positions, so it is important to follow procedures that may be specific to your place of employment.
+An experienced EEOC attorney could assist you during the complaint process and in filing a lawsuit against your employer if necessary.

 Overview of EEOC Complaints

 When someone files a complaint alleging that their employer engaged in workplace discrimination, the EEOC refers to that as a “charge of discrimination.”
 Otherwise, claims filed in the federal sector are considered formal complaints.

 The EEOC complaint process in Reston has deadlines at virtually every stage, but local legal counsel could help you preserve your right to obtain remedial action by adhering to allotted time-frames.
 If the EEOC decides not to pursue a complaint, you may file a lawsuit for legal relief.

 Employees in Reston who work for an organization other than the government generally have 300 days to file a charge of discrimination as long as a state or local agency enforces federal employment regulations.
 Otherwise, if there is no state or local enforcement, the deadline for filing is generally 180 days.